FF-Projects-HQ/docs.kalopsiaxr/KXR_Maintenance/ABOUT/KXR_MNT_What_Is.md

 ---
-title: What Is Not Kalopsia XR - Maintenance Editor ?
+title: What Is Kalopsia XR - Maintenance Editor ?
 parent: About
 grand_parent: Maintenance Editor
 has_children: true
 nav_order: 1
 ---

-# **What Is Not Kalopsia XR - Maintenance Editor ?**
+# **What Is Kalopsia XR - Maintenance Editor ?**